 Represents 14,535,523 Class B ordinary shares directly held by Quantum Boundary Holdings Limited, a British Virgin Island company.
 Quantum Boundary Holdings Limited is indirectly wholly owned and ultimately controlled by a family trust, a trust established under the laws of the Republic of Singapore and managed by J.P.
 Morgan Trust Company (Singapore) Pte.
 Ltd as the trustee.
 Mr. Han is the settlor of the trust.
 Mr. Han and his family members are the beneficiaries of the trust.
-The register address of Quantum Boundary Holdings Limited is at Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Island.
+The register address of Quantum Boundary Holdings Limited is at Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands.

 Represents 1,986,025 Class A ordinary shares directly held by Loving Marvin Holdings Limited, a British Virgin Island company.
 A portion of these Class A ordinary shares, which constitute less than 1% of our total outstanding shares, have been pledged to an independent third party to secure a borrowing.
-Loving Marvin Holdings Limited, a British Virgin Island company.
-A portion of these Class A ordinary shares, which constitute less than 1% of our total outstanding shares, have been pledged to an independent third party to secure a borrowing.
-Loving Marvin Holdings Limited, a trust established under the laws of the Republic of Singapore and managed by J.P.
+Loving Marvin Holdings Limited is indirectly wholly owned and ultimately controlled by a family trust, a trust established under the laws of the Republic of Singapore and managed by J.P.
 Morgan Trust Company (Singapore) Pte.
 Ltd as the trustee.
-Dr. Shaokun (Shannon) Chuai is the settlor of the trust.
 Dr. Shaokun (Shannon) Chuai and her family members are the beneficiaries of the trust.
-The registered address of Loving Marvin Holdings Limited is at Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands.
-Consists of the shares listed in footnote (4) below.
-For purpose of this section Mr. Feng Deng. one of our directors beneficially owns the shares held by Northern Light Venture (2)
+The registered address of Loving Marvin Holdings Limited is at Vistra Corporate Services Centre.
+Wickhams Cay II.
+Road Town.
+Tortola.
+VG1110.
+British Virgin Islands (2) Loving Marvin Holdings Limited is at Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands.